 With approximately 3,000 NGOs and aid organizations registered with the Ministry of Interior, Cambodia has received and is receiving a lot of help, both foreign and domestic, in righting the wrongs of the past.
 All together, the financial assistance accorded to Cambodia by the international community can be counted in the billions, ever since the U.N.-organized elections were held in 1993.
 Seeing the country today, though, has many wondering where all that money actually went.

 Fortunately, it’s not difficult to personally see the good that is being done by some very dedicated NGOs.
 And the good thing is, you can still feel like you’re on holiday while helping.
 For instance, have some delicious tapas or a traditional dish of red tree ants stir-fried with beef and basil at one of the restaurant outlets of Friends-International, an organization which provides training opportunities for former street youth and employment for their parents.
 Or pick up a well-crafted souvenir from Nyemo Cambodia, a non-profit organization which helps vulnerable women (affected or infected by HIV/AIDS, abandoned by their husbands or families, trafficked, or abused) and their children.
-Download the Stay Another Day booklet to find out how you can contribute to the welfare of local Cambodians by supporting sustainable Cambodian organizations.

 Go to market

 While Phnom Penh isn’t (by a long shot) a shopping mecca like Bangkok or Singapore, going to market still makes for an interesting morning with lots of photographic possibilities.
 The most architecturally interesting market is the Central Market, also called the New Market or in Khmer, Phsar Thmey.
-Built in 1937, this art deco, ziggurat-looking building, just got a complete $4.2USD million facelift last year.
+Built in 1937, this art deco, ziggurat-looking building, just got a complete $4.2USD million facelift in 2011.
 There’s an entire section for souvenirs (read: “I survived Cambodia” t-shirts), but the interior is much more interesting, from the unrefrigerated fresh meat on display to the many gold and jewelry shops to the stalls laden with bolts of silk.
 However, my pick of markets when I want to snag unique souvenirs is the Russian Market (known in Khmer as Phsar Toul Tom Pong).
 Its warren of stalls isn’t as pretty to look at, but you’ll find amazing bargains like good-quality “Polo” dress shirts for under $5USD, hand carved, ornate wooden plaques (great as a trivet) for $5, and inexpensive silver and turquoise jewelry.
 If gem stones are your thing, Cambodia has sapphire and ruby mines, but take a local along to make sure you’re getting the real thing.
 (They’ll inevitably return after you leave to collect their cut of the profit, but that’s still better than getting duped into buying an inferior product.)

 Culture, Schmulture.
 Kick back and watch a movie.

 Man does not live on culture alone.
 You’ve released birds on top of a temple, been shaken to the core by a trip to the killing fields, and did your good deed for the day by supporting a local NGO.
 By now, you’re probably desperate for something homey and Western.
-Head over to Legend Cinemas, the very first big theater showing Western movies to open in Phnom Penh (and that was just in July of last year!)
+Head over to Legend Cinemas, the very first big theater showing Western movies to open in Phnom Penh (and that was just in July 2011!)
 When was the last time you saw a new release movie for $2USD or a 3-D movie for $3?
 On your way up to the theater, check out the quirky only-in-Cambodia features in the same mall: a row of relaxing massage chairs placed directly in front of the screaming kids indoor playground, the karaoke by the hour rooms, and the kids showing off their best moves on the Dance Dance Revolution video game like it was 1999.